apostrophecms/starter-kit-assembly-hospitality/README.md

 Note that if `shortNameSuffix` is also set, the two options are combined to arrive at the complete dashboard subdomain.

-> **Note:** This option is not currently supported by Apostrophe Assembly Hosting.
+> **Note:** This option is not currently supported by Apostrophe Assembly Hospitality Hosting.
 Contact us if this is a concern for your project.

 ### Disabled File Key